atc0005/safelinks/README.md

   - see <https://docs.fyne.io/started/> for OS-specific packages

 > [!TIP]
-> Use `make docker-release-build` or `podman-release-build` Makefile recipes to use generate/use build containers compatible with this project.
+> Use `make docker-release-build` or `podman-release-build` Makefile recipes to generate/use build containers compatible with this project.

 ### Running